Opportunities with the

 Voyageurs Wolf Project

 We’re often asked about internships, volunteer work, and how to get involved with the Voyageurs Wolf Project.
-While we do not offer traditional internships or volunteer opportunities, there are still ways to engage with and support our work—and potentially work with us in the field.
+Unfortunately, we do not have short-term or periodic volunteer opportunities.
+However, we do have seasonal field technician opportunities for our summer and winter field seasons, which are great opportunities for early-career individuals looking to get hands on experience in the field.

 Seasonal Field Technician Opportunities